a-catgirl-dev/a-catgirl-dev/README.md

 - C
 - Go (for educational, very legit purposes 🔥 🗣️ 🗣️ :fire:‼️‼️⁉️)

-oh and i use arch btw
+oh and i use artix btw